Waveform-Analytics/measles_data/src/index.md

 So why is a preventable disease resurging?
 The short answer: **declining vaccination rates and political decisions that threaten public health**.

 Measles cases have been rising steadily over the past decade, and **2025's early numbers suggest this year could far exceed previous years**.
 The reason isn't a mystery.
-Fewer children are getting vaccinated due to misinformation, weakened vaccine policies, and growing distrust in public health recommendations - often fueled by political figures like Robert F. Kennedy Jr., who has made vaccine skepticism a core part of his political messaging.
+Fewer children are getting vaccinated due to misinformation, weakened vaccine policies, and growing distrust in public health recommendations - often fueled by political figures and celebrities.

 ## Key Facts About the Resurgence
 <div class="key-points">